 Lorne is dedicated to creating educational spaces that spark the academic, social, physical, and cultural development of children.
 He has received local, national, and international attention for his approach to innovative school planning and design, and revitalizing historic schools as centers for 21st century learning.
 In partnership with several renowned educators, Lorne co-authored Architecture for Achievement: Building Patterns for Small School Learning.

 Dan is an exceptional project leader with a rare combination of management, communication and design skills.
-He has focused his career on long range planning for Public Institutions and Catholic Parish campuses, as well as the preservation, restoration and rehabilitation of historic structures.
-In addition to scholastic and historic projects, Dan has over 20 years of golf course facilities planning and design experience.
+He has focused his career on long range planning for Public Institutions and Catholic Parish campuses, as well as the preservation, restoration, and rehabilitation of historic structures.
+In addition to scholastic and historic projects, Dan has over 25 years of golf course facilities planning and design experience.
 Looking for ways to reduce his carbon footprint personally and professionally, Dan brings a deeply rooted sustainability ethic to all projects.

 Caroline combines exceptional communication, organization, and technical skills with seasoned knowledge of design review and building code regulatory processes.
 She believes that great projects result from the ability to listen, understand, and respond to client goals; and actively engages her team to achieve these goals.
 Caroline has managed highly complex projects through her exceptional skills in building collaborative teams committed to success.

 Michael leads Bassetti’s K-12 educational sector, managing projects of all scales, including the design and construction of five major high schools over the past nine years.
 An innate problem solver, he excels at working on complex projects and skillfully balances owner needs, constructability, practicality, and budget with aesthetics.
 His affable nature and communication style create strong relationships between the client, design team, contractor, and consultants.